How Your Donation Makes a Difference

 About the Charity

-For the past 49 years, Handicaps Welfare Association (HWA) has been providing needed services to people with physical disabilities.
-To fund its services to the needy beneficiaries, HWA has to rely on the generosity of the public and organisations for finanical support.
+For the past 50 years, the Handicaps Welfare Association (HWA) has been providing needed services to people with physical disabilities.
+To fund its services to the needy beneficiaries, HWA has to rely on the generosity of the public and organisations for financial support.
 In recent years, HWA has expanded its services to meet the increasing and changing needs of people with disabilities and the rapidly aging population.
 The number of beneficiaries that HWA served is also growing and this means HWA has to increase its staff strength to meet the needs of the beneficiaries.
 With the continuing community support, HWA will be empowered to continue its mission in serving people with disabilities and the elderly.
 On behalf of our beneficiaries, thank you so much for your support!